lostsys/uClient-R/README.md

 * Help the Community to Build a Client!

 ## Installation
-Currently, you cannot install the client.
+Currently, uClient-R only supports Windows.

 ## Features
 * Adblocker.
+* AutoUpdater

+## Discord
+Click [here](https://discord.com/invite/jncCtQ2) to join the Discord!